nnra6864/SmoothSceneCamera/README.md

 This asset has been developed with Unity 6 but should be backwards compatible.

 ## Dependencies *(Skip if using the Package Manager)*
-This asset depends on the [Editor Coroutines](https://docs.unity3d.com/Packages/com.unity.editorcoroutines@1.0/manual/index.html), make sure you have it installed.
+This asset depends on the [Editor Coroutines](https://docs.unity3d.com/Packages/com.unity.editorcoroutines@1.0/manual/index.html) package, make sure you have it installed.

 ## Installation